lrc-se/cts-2021/README.md

   C#, using .NET 5.
 The (console) application uses [BenchmarkDotNet](https://benchmarkdotnet.org/) and runs all benchmarks in sequence, pausing for the Enter key in between.
 The results in the presentation were produced with Visual Studio Professional 2019.

+### Putpixel (Asm)

+Yeah, this brought me back.
+I don't think I actually did any of the follow-ups beyond the second example myself at the time, but they represent a natural progression if one were *really* hunting clock cycles.
+The comments in the routines specify the number of bytes and clock cycles each instruction requires, respectively, as per Intel's 80386 specification.

 ### Functional vs. imperative (JS)

 The main takeaway here is that function calls are usually expensive, as are repeated iterations arising from pipeline-style code.
 On the other hand, functional code is typically more readable and *obvious* than its imperative equivalent.